Josh-Batt/Josh-Batt/README.md

 ### :computer: Data scientist based in London

-### :books: Competing in Kaggle competitions, Hackathons and personal side projects to continue skillset growth
+### :books: Competing in Kaggle competitions, Hackathons and personal side projects to continue development

 ### :chart: Hope to bring my ML knowledge to the right company.